Visiting Delphi from Athens: Highlights, Tips & Tours

 The Modern Town of Delphi

-The present little town of Delphi (population 2,300) is now a concentration of hotels, guest houses, restaurants, shops, and attractions catering to tourists.
-It was established in 1892, when the village of Kastrí, which had grown up on the site of the Temple of Apollo, was moved to a new position one kilometer west to allow excavation of the ancient site.
-This is a good base for exploring the surrounding area.
+Within walking distance of the archaeological site, the small town of Delphi has many hotels, guesthouses, restaurants, shops, and attractions catering to tourists.
+It was established in 1892, when the village of Kastrí, which had grown up around the Temple of Apollo archaeological site, was moved to a new position one kilometer west to allow excavation of the ancient site.

 Skiing and Outdoor Activities at Mount Parnassus

-The Delphi area offers plenty of scope for mountain walks and winter sports, mainly on Mount Parnassus (Parnassos), which rises 2,457 meters, making it one of the highest mountains in Greece.
-Snow-covered in winter, Parnassus is home to the country's largest ski center, with 27 kilometers of ski runs.
+The Delphi area offers plenty of terrain for mountain walks and winter sports, mainly on Mount Parnassus (Parnassos), which rises 2,457 meters, making it one of the highest mountains in Greece.
+Snow-covered in winter, Parnassus is home to the country's largest alpine ski resort, with 27 kilometers of ski area and 23 ski slopes.

 The Mountain Village of Arachova

-In winter, wealthy Athenians like to visit the mountain village of Arachova (population 800), on the north slopes of Mount Parnassus, a few kilometers east of Delphi.
-Old stone buildings house old-fashioned hotels and guest houses with traditional decor, and small romantic taverns serve local specialties such as hilopites (a type of pasta) and formaéla (cheese served grilled).
-The village is known for the fluffy flokati rugs made there, which you'll find in shops all over town.
+In winter, wealthy Athenians like to visit the mountain village of Arachova, which stands on the north slopes of Mount Parnassus, a few kilometers east of Delphi.
+Old stone buildings house old-fashioned hotels and guesthouses with traditional decor, and small romantic taverns serve local specialties such as hilopites (a type of pasta) and formaéla (cheese served grilled).
+The village is known for the fluffy flokati rugs made here, which you'll find in shops all over town.